onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We are waves of synchronization across the multiverse as a wave pattern

 God is our collective imaginary
-> "Imagine being so crippled in your mental capacities that you can't even imagine something beyond your own imagination." - [Leo Gura](https://youtu.be/4zZLWiikG9A?t=8956)

 math can prove that math can't prove itself